 6. Foam Sheets for added comfort for the insoles

-Or you can purchase our Ultimate Shoemaking Starter Kit which comes with a pair of lasts, a Shoemaking Tool Kit and a Component Kit.
+If you need all the tools, equipment and components - you can purchase our Ultimate Shoemaking Starter Kit which comes with a pair of lasts, a Shoemaking Tool Kit and a Component Kit.
+Then all you need to do is add leather!
+This kit is a great way to step into the shoemaking world and you'll be able to use many of the tools for multiple shoemaking projects!

 You can find additional shoemaking supplies here and in our supply shop.